zrdzn/finance/README.md

     - Transactions
     - Products
     - Categories
-- Users can create multiple vaults and automatically become members with owner roles.
+- Users can create multiple vaults and automatically become members with owner roles

 ### 🛒 Products and Categories
-- Create and manage products and categories for easy reuse when adding payment records.
+- Create and manage products and categories for easy reuse when adding payment records
+- Each product that has assigned category will have a label next to its name

-### 💳 Payment Records
+### 💳 Transactions
-- Create detailed payment records, with the ability to:
+- Create detailed transactions, with the ability to:
+    - Specify description, currency, payment method and type of transaction
-    - Add existing products to records.
+    - Add existing products to transactions
+    - Manage existing transactions

 #### 📝 Export Transactions to .CSV File
-- Easily export payment records to a .CSV file for offline access and analysis.
+- Easily export transactions to a .CSV file for offline access and analysis

 ### 📊 Statistics and Reporting
 - View various statistics, including:
-    - Average expenses
+    - Total amount of transactions
-    - Total expenses over specific periods.
+    - Total income and expenses over specific periods

 ### 👥 User and Member Management
-- Invite new users to vaults.
+- Invite new users to vaults
-- Manage existing vault members and assign roles.
+- Manage existing vault members and assign roles

 ### ⚙️ Vault Settings
-- Customize settings for each vault to suit your needs.
+- Customize settings for each vault to suit your needs

 ### 💱 Currency Conversion
-- View real exchange rates to display financial data in different currencies.
+- View real exchange rates to display financial data in different currencies

 ### 📱 Responsive Design
-- The application follows a mobile-first approach, ensuring full responsiveness and accessibility on all devices.
+- The application follows a mobile-first approach, ensuring full responsiveness and accessibility on all devices
 ## 🛠️ Infrastructure
 ### 💻 Backend
 - The backend provides access to other infrastructure elements, such as the database, and offers a REST API for clients.